BROADLEAF WEED CONTROL

 Common Chickweed is a shallow fibrous rooted winter annual which usually grows in moist shaded areas.
 The leaves are small, smooth, pointed at the tip and elliptic in shape.
 They are opposite on branching creeping stems, which root at the nodes.
 Chickweed adapts well to different mowing heights.
 The flowers of common chickweed are white, small star like with five notched petals.
 It is spread by seed.

 White clover, found throughout the United States, is a shallow rooted winter perennial legume which spreads by stolons or above ground runners.
 The plant takes root from the stolons at nodes along the stems when they come in contact with the soil.
 The white clover plant has compound leaves divided into three leaflets which are all joined at a central point and originate at the nodes along the stems.
 Leaves may contain a white ‘watermark’.
 White clover is adapted to many soils but tends to grow best in soils that are moist and low in nitrogen.
-The flowers are an aggregate of 20 to 40 individual flowers.
-They are white in color, although some have a slight pink tint.
 White clover flowers from May through September.

 Broadleaf Plantain is a shallow, mostly fibrous rooted perennial.
 The leaves, which develop in a rosette, are large oval shaped with predominant veins.
 Broadleaf Plantain is similar to several other plantain species, but does not have the purple color at the petiole of the leaves.
 The main growth period for broadleaf plantain is from June through September.
 The seed head is described as a rat-tail like seed head with flowers along the upper half.
 Broadleaf Plantain spreads by both seed and shoots from the roots and can be found throughout the United States.